simplex-chat/simplex-chat/docs/guide/app-settings.md

 - _no_ (default): do not use .onion hosts.
 Choose this option if you do not use Orbot or if you use VPN that proxies connections via some other overlay network.
 - _when available_: use .onion host addresses when SMP relays include them in their configuration.
 Orbot VPN must be enabled for this option to work.
 - _required_: always use .onion hosts.
 Choose this option if you use Orbot VPN and you want to avoid connections without Tor.
 In this case, if the SMP relay address does not include .onion host, the connection will fail.
-If you use this option, you can enable "Disable Orbot for non-onion traffic" option in Orbot settings making the rest of your device traffic to not use Tor.
+If you use this option, you can enable "Disable Orbot for non-onion traffic" option in Orbot settings making the rest of your device traffic not use Tor.

-**Please note** VPN on iOS can send some traffic to the usual network, if, for example, VPN app crashes.
-You can configure enable always-on VPN mode on managed iOS devices, but this is not applicable to most individual devices.
+**Please note**: VPN on iOS can send some traffic to the usual network if, for example, VPN app crashes.
+You can configure always-on VPN mode on managed iOS devices, but this is not applicable to most individual devices.

 #### Transport isolation (BETA)